DigitalGrinnell/icg_web_test/README.md

 # icg_web_test

 This tool is based on work found in weihanwang/webdriver-python.
-My copy resides in a fork at https://github.com/DigitalGrinnell/icg_web_test and you are certainly welcome to clone or fork this repo and give it a try.
-There is much room for improvement in the code and in the Dockerization too.
-Personally, I use this app for functional/regression testing of https://digital.grinnell.edu, as well as Grinnell's ISLE "Alpha" server, and elements of our LIBWEB server.
-You can spin-up the tool on any platform with Docker and git installed as so…
+My copy resides in a fork at https://github.com/DigitalGrinnell/icg_web_test and you are certainly welcome to clone or fork this repo$

 ~~~
 git clone https://github.com/DigitalGrinnell/icg_web_test.git